Chelsea v Southampton: How to watch on Amazon Prime

 Who will win?
 HEARALPUBLICIST says…

-A 2-Zero away win for Lampard’s boys was exactly the medication required to fight a goal-leaking shedding streak.

-Chelsea’s kids will hope to keep away from fatigue over the Christmas interval however face a facet who they tormented at St Mary’s earlier within the marketing campaign.
+Chelsea’s children will hope to keep away from fatigue over the Christmas interval however face a aspect who they tormented at St Mary’s earlier within the marketing campaign.

 Prediction: Chelsea Three-1 Southampton